smtahaimran/LIBRARY_MANAGEMENT_SYSTEM_SQL/README.md

 **Level**: Intermediate
 **Database**: `library_project_2`

 This project demonstrates the implementation of a Library Management System using SQL.
-It includes creating and managing tables, performing CRUD operations, and executing advanced SQL queries.
+It includes creating and managing tables, performing CRUD operations, and executing SQL queries.
 The goal is to showcase skills in database design, manipulation, and querying.

 ![Library_project](library.jpg)